NEET/JEE Coaching Scholarship

 B. Parenchyma: It performs the function of storage of reserve food materials, storage of water in succulents, Buoyancy and gaseous exchange in water plants.

 C. Collenchyma: It is the main supporting tissue in young dicotyledonous stems.
-The tissue has the capacity to expand and gives tensile strength to the body.
+Tissue has the capacity to expand and gives tensile strength to the body.

 D. Sclerenchyma: It consists of thick-walled dead cells.
 It is of two main types: Fibres and Sclereids.
 Sclereids are short and possess extremely thick lamellated lignified walls with long tubular simple pits.

 E. Epidermal tissue: The tissue originates from the outermost layer of the apical meristem.
-It has epidermis, cuticle and wax, Stomata, Trichomes.
+It has an epidermis, cuticles and wax, Stomata, and Trichomes.
 Singular of stomata is stoma.
 A typical stoma is microscopic and usually consists of two kidney-shaped guard cells surrounding a pore.

 So, the correct answer is 'A-(iii), B-(i), C-(ii), D-(v), E-(iv)'.